KevinCorcoran/setuid-jetty-test/README.md

 My UID will change in 10 seconds...
 SUCCESFULLY CHANGED MY UID
 ```
+(In retrospect, the 10 second sleep is totally unnecessary to demonstrate the behavior of
+changing the process's uid.)

 Now it's owned by user with uid 501!
 ```